tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 ### 4. Instructor Do: Create a Table (10 min) (Critical)

-In this activity, the instructor walks students through the process of creating a table in PostgreSQL.
+In this activity, the instructor walks students through the process of creating and manipulating a table in PostgreSQL.

 Now that there is a database on the server, it's time to dig into the real meat of SQL and start creating tables within the new database!